🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 How Weight (Load) Affects Speed

-The way weight affects speed depends dramatically on the specific boat and the setup.
-Just as a guestimation aid, for every thousand pounds you add to your boat, you'll lose about 15% of your average pontoon boat speed.
+Weight affects speed dramatically depending on the specific boat and setup.
+As a guestimation aid, for every thousand pounds you add to your boat, you'll lose about 15% of your average pontoon boat speed.

 So, a 22' boat with no load may get up to 29 mph, but it will likely slow down to 24.5 mph with 1,000 pounds of people in the boat (5 or 6 adults).